domsson/falcon/README.md

 If send by a component, this is a reply to a `status` or `pair` request.
 Informs about the general state of a component, which also indicates whether the component is paired to a controller or not.
-If paired, the controller UUID is provided as additionall status parameter.
+If paired, the controller UUID is provided as additional status parameter.

 `component-status` can be either of the following (subject to change):

-- `default`: only basic initialization has been done, not yet paired
+- `default`: undergoing/underwent basic initialization
+- `pairing`: (controller only) pairing with components
-- `paired`: paired with controller, but setup not yet done
+- `paired`:  (components only) paired with controller
-- `setup`:  currently in the setup process
+- `startup`: currently undergoing the setup process
-- `ready`:  setup complete, ready for operation
+- `running`: setup complete, component is operational
 - `error`:   not operational due to some error

 ## Things to look out for